coreybigboi/keyboardLayout/README.md

 ## 0. Base Layer

 This layer contains all the expected stuff in QWERTY layout.
-There are some small changes such as Esc where CAPS normally is (shoutout VIM users).
+There are some small changes such as Esc where CAPS normally is (shoutout Vim users).

 ![Layer 1](./layer1.PNG)